Emergency Washing Equipment

 Free of physical obstructions that inhibit use,

-No greater than 50 feet travel distance from the process of concern
+No greater than 50 feet travel distance from the process of concern, and

 Departments are responsible for activating eyewash and drench hose equipment once per week to verify proper operation.

 UW Facilities is responsible for checking safety showers annually to verify proper operation.

 A drench hose is not a conforming emergency eyewash but may be used as a supplementary washing device.